IIIF/api/source/api/extension/text-granularity/index.md

 ## 4. Linked Data Context

 The URI of the JSON-LD context for this extension is `http://iiif.io/api/extension/text-granularity/context.json`.
-This extension's context URI _MUST_ appear before the IIIF Presentation API context URI in the `@context` array of the top-level resource.
+Consult the [Linked Data Context and Extensions][prezi30-ldce] section of the Presentation API for further guidance on its use within the `@context` property.

 ```json-doc
 {